 The War of the Roses binding

-Maillard created the War of the Roses binding in 1907.
+Maillard created the War of the Roses binding for Hoe in 1907.
 It enclosed a copy of the Pavier quartos, an early attempt at publishing a collection of plays believed to be by Shakespeare.
 It was printed by William Jaggard in 1619 for Thomas Pavier, whose initials appear on the title pages of several of the plays.
 Jaggard would later publish the 1623 First Folio.

 Sold singly as individual plays, the Pavier quartos could also be purchased as a bound-together set of all 10 plays.
-Today, there are only two complete extant copies, one at Texas Christian University and the other at the Folger—the Edward Gwynn copy which is in its original binding.
+Today, there are only two complete extant copies, one at Texas Christian University and the other at the Folger—the Edward Gwynn copy which is still in its original binding.

-The Folger collection includes many copies of the Pavier quartos.
+The Folger collection includes multiple copies of the Pavier quartos.
 The copy bound by Maillard included two Shakespeare plays: The Whole Contention betweene the two Famous Houses, Lancaster and York—now believed to be a shortened corrupt version of Henry VI, Parts 2 and 3—and Pericles, Prince of Tyre.
 The three Henry VI plays along with Richard III, sometimes referred to as the first Henriad, cover the entire Wars of the Roses saga.
 (The second Henriad includes Richard II; Henry IV, Parts 1 and 2; and Henry V.)

 Maillard contrasted the volume’s red goatskin covering with 28 virtually perfect leather onlays of green goatskin in different shapes.
 Maillard’s artistry is seen in the detailed tooling—scrolls (volutes), flowers and leaves (fleurons), and elaborate borders—that fills the front and back covers.
 The decorative elements are luxuriously finished in 23-karat gold.
+Lettering along the spine says: “SHAKESPEARE—WHOLE CONTENTION AND PERICLES” near the top and “LONDON 1619” close to the bottom of the book, the text interspersed between decorative elements repeated from the covers.
 Additional lettering includes Robert Hoe’s monogram, the date and place of publication and artisan: “THE CLUB BINDERY 1907” and “LEON MAILLARD FINISHER.”
-Lettering along the spine says: “SHAKESPEARE—WHOLE CONTENTION AND PERICLES” near the top and “LONDON 1619” close to the bottom of the book, the text interspersed between decorative elements repeated from the covers.

 Henry Folger acquired this rare book in 1912 at an auction of Hoe’s rare book collection.
 Interestingly, almost half of the items at the auction, including a Gutenberg Bible, were purchased by another great American collector, Henry Huntington.